Changes to benefits - Welfare Reform

 How will the changes affect you?

-Housing Benefit payments may change in spring 2014 under Welfare Reform bill.
+Housing Benefit payments may change under Welfare Reform bill.
 When the Welfare Reform bill is made law, these changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.

 Pensioners will not be affected.